devitocodes/devito/benchmarks/user/advisor/README.md

-Example runs:

-* `python3 run_advisor.py --name isotropic --path <path-to-devito>/examples/seismic/acoustic/acoustic_example.py`
-* `python3 run_advisor.py --name tti_so8 --path <path-to-devito>/examples/seismic/tti/tti_example.py --exec-args "-so 8"`
-* `python3 run_advisor.py --name iso_ac_so4 --path <path-to-devito>/benchmarks/user/benchmark.py --exec-args "run -P acoustic -so 4 --tn 200 -d 100 100 100"`

-After the run has finished you should be able to save a .json and plot the roofline with the results:
-* `python3 roofline.py --name Roofline --project <advisor-project-name>`

-To create a read-only snapshot for use with Intel Advisor GUI, use:
-* `advixe-cl --snapshot --project-dir=<advisor-project-name> pack -- /<new-snapshot-name>`
+# Intel Advisor roofline profiling on Devito

+This README aims to help users derive rooflines through using Devito with [Intel Advisor](https://www.intel.com/content/www/us/en/developer/tools/oneapi/advisor.html).
+We recommend going through tutorial [02_advisor_roofline.ipynb](https://github.com/devitocodes/devito/blob/master/examples/performance/02_advisor_roofline.ipynb) for a more detailed step-by-step guidance.

-Prerequisites:
+### Prerequisites:
 * Support is guaranteed only for Intel oneAPI 2025; earlier versions may not work.
 You may download Intel oneAPI [here](https://www.intel.com/content/www/us/en/developer/tools/oneapi/base-toolkit-download.html?packages=oneapi-toolkit&oneapi-toolkit-os=linux&oneapi-lin=apt).

 * Add Advisor (advixe-cl) and compilers (icx) in the path.
-It should be along the lines of:
+The right env variables should be sourced along the lines of (depending on your isntallation folder):
 ```sh
 source /opt/intel/oneapi/advisor/latest/env/vars.sh
 source /opt/intel/oneapi/compiler/latest/env/vars.sh
 ```
-depending on where you installed oneAPI

 * In Linux systems you may need to enable system-wide profiling by setting: